Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 👨‍💻 About Me:

-Bs Computer Science Sophomore at NUCES-FAST KHI having experimental exposure in various frameworks / technologies and interested in mastering CS fundamentals before specializing in Data Science / AI
+Bs Computer Science Sophomore at NUCES-FAST KHI having experimental exposure in various frameworks / technologies and interested in mastering CS fundamentals before specializing as Machine-Learning Engineer

 🛠️ Projects / Skills: